-Our compensation committee is responsible for reviewing and approving, or recommending for approval by the board of directors, the compensation of our named executive officers, including salary, cash and equity incentive compensation levels, severance arrangements, change in control benefits and other forms of executive compensation.
-This committee is also responsible for evaluating our company's performance against its goals and making related recommendations to our board of directors, assessing the performance of our named executive officers, and ensuring our compensation program is aligned with the objectives described below and competitive with those of other companies in our industry that compete with us for talent.
-This section discusses the principles underlying our compensation committee's policies and decisions with respect to the compensation of our named executive officers.
+Our compensation committee is responsible for reviewing and approving, or recommending for approval by the board of directors, the compensation of our named executive officers, or NEOs, including salary, cash and equity incentive compensation levels, severance arrangements, change in control benefits and other forms of executive compensation.
+This committee is also responsible for evaluating our company's performance against its goals and making related recommendations to our board of directors, assessing the performance of our NEOs, and ensuring our compensation program is aligned with the objectives described below and competitive with those of other companies in our industry that compete with us for talent.
+This section discusses the principles underlying our compensation committee's policies and decisions with respect to the compensation of our NEOs.

-Our named executive officers for 2018 were as follows:
+Our NEOs for 2019 were as follows:

-- David P. Schenkein, M.D., our then president and chief executive officer; - Andrew Hirsch, our chief financial officer and head of corporate development; - Christopher Bowden, M.D., our chief medical officer; - Scott Biller, Ph.D., our chief scientific officer; and - Steve Hoerter, our then chief commercial officer.
+- Jacqualyn A. Fouse, Ph.D., our chief executive officer effective February 1, 2019; - David P. Schenkein, M.D., our former president and chief executive officer until February 1, 2019; - Andrew Hirsch, our chief financial officer and head of corporate development; - Jonathan Biller, our chief legal officer effective December 3, 2019; - · Scott Biller, Ph.D., our chief scientific officer until his retirement effective December 31, 2019; and - Christopher Bowden, M.D., our chief medical officer.